flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 The third and final task, ``reduce_y_task``, computes and returns the sum of a subspace of *Y*.
-For this it requests read/write access to the subspace and uses FleCSI's ``reduceall`` macro to locally parallelize (e.g., using thread parallelism) the summation.
+For this it requests read-only access to the subspace and uses FleCSI's ``reduceall`` macro to locally parallelize (e.g., using thread parallelism) the summation.